HumanCompatibleAI/human_ai_robustness/README.md

 python overcooked_interactive.py -t tom -l bottleneck
 ```

 `human_ai_robustness/qualitative_robustness_expt.py`: run our suite of qualitative tests.
-For example, to run the qualitative tests with one of our trained ppo agents on the layout `Bottleneck`, run (the superscipt `s` in the agent name refers to using diverse starts):
+For example, to run the qualitative tests with one of our trained PPO agents on the layout `Bottleneck`, run the following (the superscipt `s` in the agent name refers to using diverse starts):

 ```
 python qualitative_robustness_expt.py -l bottleneck -a_f final_trained_agents/example_bottleneck/ -a_n bot_20tom_s -nv 1
 ```

-`human_ai_robustness/agent.py`: the class ToMModel is the ToM model used throughout our results.
+`human_ai_robustness/agent.py`: the class `ToMModel` is the ToM model used throughout our results.

-`human_ai_robustness/data/bc_runs/`: this contains all of the BC agents used as partners to the ppo agent for the reuslts in our [paper](insert_link) (some need to be unzipped).
+`human_ai_robustness/data/bc_runs/`: this folder contains all of the BC agents used as partners to the PPO agent for the reuslts in our [paper](insert_link) (some need to be unzipped).

-`human_ai_robustness/data/final_trained_agents/final_trained_agents.zip`: this contains all of our trained ppo agents used in our [paper](insert_link).
+`human_ai_robustness/data/final_trained_agents/final_trained_agents.zip`: this folder contains all of the trained PPO agents used in our [paper](insert_link).

 # Reproducing results

 All results can be reproduced by first running the `.sh` scripts under `human_ai_coord/human_aware_rl/robustness_expts/`.
-This will train all of the agents; to run said agents on the suite of qualitative tests, run the `.sh` scripts under `human_ai_robustness/qt_experiments/`.
+These scripts will train all of the agents; to run said agents on the suite of qualitative tests, run the `.sh` scripts under `human_ai_robustness/qt_experiments/`.